ammar-ahmed22/ammarahmedca/README.md

 - Chess game board can be rendered using FEN strings
 - Game state can be converted to FEN string
 - All game moves implemented including check guarding (edge cases not done yet: castling, en passant)
+- Email sending implemented using SMTP and Gmail
 - Authentication backend setup complete
 - Authentication frontend complete
 - Game database design complete